Dartfish™ Biomechanical Assessments

-The team at the Jacksonville Orthopaedic Institute and the JOI Sports Center utilizes Dartfish for biomechanical assessments to bridge the gap between kinesthetic and visual learning processes.
+The team at the Jacksonville Orthopaedic Institute and the JOI Sports Center utilizes Dartfish for Biomechanical Assessments.
+The goal is to bridge the gap between kinesthetic and visual learning processes.
 Dartfish develops and offers cutting-edge video solutions that empower its users to capture, analyze, and share video content.

-Dartfish provides a technical motion analysis and tactical game analysis to allow our clients and patients to improve on-the-spot, quickly identify areas of improvement, display deficits and add reviews.
-These can be achieved on a mobile phone, personal computer, or tablet.
+Dartfish provides a technical motion analysis and tactical game analysis.
+This allows our clients and patients to improve on-the-spot, quickly identify areas of improvement, display deficits and add reviews.
+Also, these can be achieved on a mobile phone, personal computer, or tablet.
 The convenience of Dartfish allows for time and resources to be saved since you can tag film during and after.
 The software lets our team personalize each template specific to an athlete’s needs.

-Video analysis done with Dartfish software can be shared with patients, athletes, and coaches to allow for continued improvements.
+Video analysis done with Dartfish software can be shared with patients, athletes, and coaches.
+This allows for continued improvements.